The office is a tense place.

 When I was first promoted to manager at my old job, one of the other managers seemed unsure of me.

-Every Friday morning, she would send out a report to our business partners but one Friday morning, I didn’t see the report go out.
+Every Friday morning, she would send out a report but one Friday morning, I didn’t see the report go out.

 I knew this was my chance to get on her good side.